StarLab317/HT_servo_driver/README.md

 # HT_servo_driver
-ROS package and driver for HT servo using CAN bus
+ROS package and driver for HAITAI servo using CAN bus

 &nbsp;
 > ### **Thanks to:**